LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/quick-start.md

    end
    ```

-6. In your project folder, install the dependencies for your project and to upgrade to the latest SDK:
+5. In your project folder, install the dependencies for your project and to upgrade to the latest SDK:

    ```bash
    pod install
    pod update
    ```

-7. (**Required**) In your Xcode project settings, navigate to the **Build Phases** tab, and click the + button and select **New Run Script Phase**.
+6. (**Required**) In your Xcode project settings, navigate to the **Build Phases** tab, and click the + button and select **New Run Script Phase**.
 Add the following script, which loops through the frameworks embedded in the application and removes unused architectures (used for the simulator).

     ```bash
-   ${PODS ROOT}/Pods/LPMessagingSDK/LPMessagingSDK/LPInfra.framework/frameworks-strip.sh
+   bash "${SRCROOT}/Pods/LPMessagingSDK/LPMessagingSDK/LPInfra.framework/frameworks-strip.sh"
     ```

 #### *Option 2: Libraries Copy to Xcode Project*